jolicode/JoliCi/README.md

 # JoliCi

 JoliCi is a free and open source Continuous Integration _Client_ written in PHP (5.4 minimum) and powered by Docker (please use a recent version).
-It has been written to be compliant with existent Ci services like Travis-Ci and not create a new normalization. ([Remove that smile, i know what you're thinking.](http://xkcd.com/927/))
+It has been written to be compliant with existent Ci services like Travis-Ci and not create a new standard. ([Remove that smile, I KNOW what you're thinking.](http://xkcd.com/927/))

 **This project is still in beta, there may be bugs and missing features**